 Coral community composition was different at the four locations.
-At Round Top Island Turbinaria corals were dominant, accounting for almost 40% of hard coral cover, with Montipora and siderastreids also important.
-At Victor Islet Montipora corals were dominant (40% of coral cover), with Turbinaria and faviids also important.
-At Slade Islet Montipora corals were dominant, accounting for 52% of coral cover.
+At Round Top Island Turbinaria corals were dominant, accounting for 33% of hard coral cover, with Montipora, siderastreids and faviids also important.
+At Victor Islet Montipora corals were dominant (50% of coral cover), with Turbinaria and faviids also important.
+At Slade Islet Montipora corals were dominant, accounting for 58% of coral cover.
 At Keswick Island Acropora corals were dominant (39% of cover), with Montipora and poritids also important.
-There have only been slight changes in coral community composition over the twelve years covered by these surveys, with decreases in the percentage of Acropora corals in the inshore locations.
+There have only been slight changes in coral community composition over the thirteen years covered by these surveys, with decreases in the percentage of Acropora corals in the inshore locations.

 Sediment levels on living hard corals were low during the 2006 baseline with less than 4% of coral colonies having any surface sediment and a mean sediment depth of only 0.05 mm.
 These sediment levels have fluctuated by more than an order of magnitude over subsequent surveys with increases associated either with natural sediment resuspension events, such as cyclones and other strong wind episodes, or with the 2006 capital dredging campaign.
-Peak levels have been around 30% of corals affected and mean sediment depths of around 1 mm.
-This sediment deposition on living coral colonies caused patches of mortality, especially on Victor and Round Top, with over 5% of coral colonies partially damaged in severe events.
-However, the resulting coral cover reductions have been much less than 1% and are rarely significant.
-Physical damage to corals from cyclonic events is more than an order of magnitude higher than any sedimentation damage measured to date.
+Maintenance dredging can also cause temporary increases in coral sediment levels.
+The Port of Mackay maintenance dredging in 2013-while not directly causing increased turbidity or sediment on corals during dredge activity-was followed by a strong wind episode which increased coral sediment levels on Slade Islet.
+Peak levels have been around 30-40% of corals affected and mean sediment depths of around 1 mm.
+Sediment deposition on living coral colonies can cause patches of mortality with over 5% of coral colonies affected in severe events in these locations but the resulting coral cover reductions have usually been much less than 1% and are rarely significant.
+Physical damage to corals from cyclonic events is more than an order of magnitude higher than any sedimentation damage.

-Coral bleaching has affected corals in these locations on a number of occasions over the past twelve years but has never affected more than about 1-3% of hard coral colonies and has caused no measurable changes to coral cover.
+Coral bleaching has affected corals in these locations on a number of occasions over the past thirteen years but has never affected more than about 1-3% of hard coral colonies and has caused no measurable changes to coral cover.

 Disease sometimes affects hard coral colonies and may cause partial or occasionally total mortality.
 Only 1-2% of coral colonies are affected at any one time and disease levels are usually higher in summer when the water is warmer and lower during the winter months.
-A disease outbreak during the 2006 summer caused a short-term but significant reduction in coral cover at all inshore locations and yet the impact of disease on hard corals has been an order of magnitude less than physical cyclone damage over the last 12 years.
+Disease levels do not appear to be during or after dredging episodes.
+A disease outbreak during the 2006 summer caused a short-term but significant reduction in coral cover at Slade and Victor Islet and yet the impact of disease on hard corals is an order of magnitude less than physical cyclone damage over the last thirteen years.